This page explains everything you need to know about a Voice of the Customer program, including:

 The best approach for optimization is a targeted behavior solication appoarch.
 This involves prompting a specific audience for their feedback based on how they interact with your website during their visit (e.g. behavioral criteria), such as Number of Pages Viewed, Time on Site or specific URLs to which they navigated.

-For example, by triggering a support-specific survey to collect feedback from visitors who accessed the Support section of your site, you can understand how effectively your online support tools are meeting visitors’ needs, and how you can optimize these resources.
+For example, by triggering a support-specific survey to collect feedback from customers who accessed the Support section of your site, you can understand how effectively your online support tools are meeting customers’ needs, and how you can optimize these resources.

 The approach you adopt as part of your VoC program will ultimately impact the type of data you collect, and how key stakeholders in your company can use it.